Starting School: 27 School Uniform Hacks For Saving Money

 What School Uniform To Buy:

-- Buy everything you can that’s non-iron / non-crease / dirt-resistant / scuff-proof.
+- The best school uniform hack: buy everything you can that’s non-iron / non-crease / dirt-resistant / scuff-proof.
 Which most places sell.
 This is handy if you don’t even know where the iron is (like me).

 - Get shirts with velcro instead of a top button fastening.
 It’s much easier to do up, especially on PE days.

-- We’ve found pinafores are better for girls than skirts as they keep everything tucked in (tie, shirt etc).
+- More school uniform hacks for girls – we’ve found pinafores are better for girls than skirts as they keep everything tucked in (tie, shirt etc).
 Pinafores also provide a handy bib for all the food they’ll come home covered in.

 - You can buy stretchy, jersey pinafores with no fastenings that are easier to get on and off, like this one.
 These are also softer and more comfortable.